ay-lab/BGGN239Spring2025/index.md

 - Learn and actively utilize best practices for reproducible research and collaboration related to bioinformatics (project organization, version control, online lab notebooks).

 ## Audience:
-Bioinformatics graduate students and others familiar with
+Bioinformatics graduate students and others familiar with coding.

 ## Accessibility:
 We are committed to making this course accessible to everybody.
 Please contact Dr. Ferhat Ay <ferhatay@lji.org> if you have questions regarding room accessibility